Our thoughts on recent market volatility

 Investing involves risk, including possible loss of principal.
 Asset allocation and diversification do not ensure a profit or protect against a loss.

 Equity investment options involve greater risk, including heightened volatility, than fixed-income investment options.
-Fixed-income investments are subject to interest rate risk; as interest rates rise their value will decline.

 The commentary represents the opinions of Principal Global Investors.
 It should not be considered investment advice.
 No forecast based on the opinions expressed can be guaranteed and may be subject to change without notice.
 No investment strategy, such as diversification, can guarantee profit or protect against loss.